Infinite scroll in Blazor DataGrid

 public string Status { get; set; }

-- Infinite scrolling is not compatible with the following features:
+- Infinite scrolling is not compatible with:

 - Batch editing